 Michael is a CERTIFIED FINANCIAL PLANNER® professional (CFP®) and has a Bachelor of Commerce and a Graduate Diploma in Financial Planning.
 Michael was awarded the Marks & Sands prize for achieving first place in Western Australia in Risk Management & Estate Planning at the Securities Institute of Australia in 2004.
 Michael is a member of the Financial Planning Association (FPA)

-Michael is a Director of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.
+Michael is a Director and Representative of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.

 I grew up on a farm, left home at an early age to go to boarding school, moved to the city after leaving school, then moved to Sydney for 12 months.
 During these early years, I learned some important lessons that have shaped my personal and professional life ever since.
 These are:

 - Treat others as you would like to be treated

 - Sacrifices are a part of life.

 - The harder you work the luckier you become

 I commenced my working career in banking.
 It was while in a personal lending role with the bank that I got to see the results of some people receiving poor advice and/or making simple mistakes with their finances.
 This led me to complete studies in financial planning and move to the financial planning division of the bank.
 While this was great for my initial training and experience, as time went on I decided that I wanted to do more than the bank could offer.